Donkor is of Ghanaian, Anglo-Jewish and Jamaican family heritage, and as a child lived in rural Zambia and the English west country.

-There are 73,000 artworks in Tate’s collection, with about 15 of the 3,500 artists from both black and British identities – including Chris Ofili, Sonia Boyce, Donald Rodney, Frank Bowling and current Turner Prize nominee, Lynette Yiadom-Boakye.
-For this exhibition and inspired by the experiences of these recent workshops, Donkor has created new large scale paintings that embody his ongoing concerns with identity, aesthetics, agency and representation.
+At the time there were 70,000 artworks in Tate’s collection, with about 15 of the 3,500 artists from both Black and British identities – including Chris Ofili, Sonia Boyce, Donald Rodney, Frank Bowling and Lynette Yiadom-Boakye.

-The exhibition’s wry title, ‘Daddy, I want to be a black artist’, can be seen as a playful call to action for young people to find inspiration in the works of black British artists and become the artists of tomorrow.
-At the same time it suggests a sense of trepidation and intrigue about the relationship between the politics of race and perceptions of exclusion and mystique in the contemporary art world.
+The exhibition’s wry title, ‘Daddy, I want to be a Black Artist’, is a call to action for young people to find inspiration in Black British artists and become the artists of tomorrow, whilst being acutely aware of white privilege and the safety this brings in life.

 To celebrate the work of Black British artists and reconsider their place in UK heritage, a learning zone was installed in the exhibition.
 These books, resources and material from the young people invited visitors to learn more about the works looked at in the project and about the wider representation of Black British artists within UK contemporary art culture.